andrewwhitehouse/learningrust.github.io/doc/13-references.md

 Exercise:

-1. There is an intentional bug in the programme which prevents it from compiling successfully. _Hint: what is the type of a statement?_.
+1. There is an intentional bug in the programme which prevents it from compiling successfully.
+Can you fix it? _Hint: what is the type of a statement?_

 [details="Answer"]